Ultraviolet catastrophe: Problem

-This formula is obtained from the equipartition theorem of classical statistical mechanics which states that all harmonic oscillator modes (degrees of freedom) of a system at equilibrium have an average energy of $k_{\rm B}T$.
+This formula is obtained from the equipartition theorem of classical statistical mechanics which states that each one of all harmonic oscillator modes (degrees of freedom) of a system at equilibrium have an average energy of $k_{\rm B}T$.

 The "ultraviolet catastrophe" is the expression of the fact that the formula misbehaves at higher frequencies; it predicts infinite energy emission because $B_{\nu}(T) \to \infty$ as $\nu \to \infty$.

 An example, from Mason's A History of the Sciences, illustrates multi-mode vibration via a piece of string.
 As a natural vibrator, the string will oscillate with specific modes (the standing waves of a string in harmonic resonance), dependent on the length of the string.
 In classical physics, a radiator of energy will act as a natural vibrator.
 Since each mode will have the same energy, most of the energy in a natural vibrator will be in the smaller wavelengths and higher frequencies, where most of the modes are.

 According to classical electromagnetism, the number of electromagnetic modes in a 3-dimensional cavity, per unit frequency, is proportional to the square of the frequency.
 This implies that the radiated power per unit frequency should be proportional to frequency squared.
 Thus, both the power at a given frequency and the total radiated power is unlimited as higher and higher frequencies are considered: this is unphysical, as the total radiated power of a cavity is not observed to be infinite, a point that was made independently by Einstein, Lord Rayleigh, and Sir James Jeans in 1905.